orb16/ICCB2015_R_workshop/README.md

 (1) See the extra materials folder

+(2) For those interested in 3D graphs, see my tutorial on it - https://oliviarata.wordpress.com/2015/03/07/visualising-model-predictions-with-3d-graphs/

-(2) For those who requested some references for learning R:
+(3) For those who requested some references for learning R:

      (a) http://www.cookbook-r.com
      (b) https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf
      (c) For checking what packages to use for a particular topic, see https://cran.r-project.org/web/views/ (d) For help, try stackoverflow.com, or one of the r mailing lists: https://www.r-project.org/mail.html